dart-lang/language/working/augmentation-libraries/feature-specification.md

     a part file.*

-*   There is a cycle in the graph whose edges are the `import augment` directives of an augmented library and of any augmentation libraries which are directly or indirectly reachable from there via said edges.
+*   There is a cycle in the graph whose edges are the `import augment` directives of an augmented library and of any library augmentations which are directly or indirectly reachable from there via said edges.

 ### Applying an augmentation